GDL Playing Guidelines

 If a Tour or League Cup fixture isn’t played before a deadline and no support ticket has been raised with all of the above evidence or a player withdrawing, the fixture will be timed out when the round deadline passes.

-All league matches must be played withing the deadlines set for the given League phase.
+All league matches must be played within the deadlines set for the given League phase.
 No league walkovers are given for any reason as it simply isn’t fair on the other players in your Division, Group or Pool that have played the games.
 That being said, the GDL will determine the outcome of games in the instance that a game goes unplayed which affects the outcome of prizes, ranking points or Equaliser allocation, based on evidence provided via a support ticket.

 N.B.
 If there are instances where an unplayed game affects prizes at the end of a season, where both players involved in the running for a prize were determined to be not at fault for any games going unplayed by the GDL, a playoff game may be called for to determine the final outcome.